Paulss20/-python_training_mantis-/README.md

 # python_training_mantis
-Сontinuation of the course "Python Programming for Testers".
+Repository for continuation of the course "Python Programming for Testers".
 Second part.